-6.4.1.
+- 6.4.1.
 The Director shall make an award to the lowest responsible bidder meeting minimum specifications.
 The Director shall consider such factors as quality (meeting specifications), price, time of delivery, cost of delivery, and other terms and conditions considered prudent.
 Unit prices shall prevail in all cases.
-In some cases the Director shall make multiple or split awards when they are in the best interest of the State.
-Occasionally, purchase orders are issued which impose no obligation on the State for taking delivery of a product and/or service.
-These purchase orders shall be issued as blanket purchase orders or price agreements.
+In some cases the Director shall make multiple or split awards when they are in the best interest of the State. - 6.4.2.

-6.4.2.
 The Director may accept or reject, in whole or in part, any bid when the Director feels it to be in the best interest of the State.
-If any bid is rejected, the Director shall place a written explanation in the purchase order file.

-6.4.3.
-When the bids are received, the award is made by allowing the tied vendors to make a "last and final offer," by flip of a coin, draw of the cards, or any other impartial method considered prudent by the Director.
+If any bid is rejected, the Director shall place a written explanation in the purchase order file. - 6.4.3.
+When tie bids are received, the award is made by allowing the tied vendors to make a "last and final offer," by flip of a coin, draw of the cards, or any other impartial method considered prudent by the Director.

-6.4.4.
-Vendor Preference-All purchases of commodities and printing commodities, services or printing made upon competitive bids, with the exception of construction services, are subject to a resident vendor preference in accordance with the rules promulgated by the Secretary of the Department of Tax and Revenue.
-In addition, all purchases of commodities and printing commodities, services or printing made upon competitive bid are subject to reciprocity preference equal to the amount of preference applied or granted by another State.
-A resident vendor is one who:

-(a) Is authorized to transact business within the State by appropriate authorities;(b) Maintains an office in the State;

-(c) Has actually paid, and not just applied to pay, personal property taxes on equipment used in the regular course of supplying services of the general type offered;

-(d) Has actually paid, and not just applied to pay, business taxes; and

-(e) When selling tangible personal property, has available for delivery a stock of materials of the type being offered and of a reasonable quantity.
+- 6.4.4.
+Vendor Preference-All purchases of commodities, services or printing made upon competitive bids, with the exception of construction services, are subject to a resident vendor preference in accordance with the rules promulgated by the Secretary of the Department of Revenue.
+In addition, all purchases of commodities, services or printing made upon competitive bid are subject to reciprocity preference equal to the amount of preference applied or granted by another State.
+A resident vendor is one who: - (a) Is authorized to transact business within the State by appropriate authorities; - (b) Maintains an office in the State; - (c) Has actually paid, and not just applied to pay, personal property taxes on equipment used in the regular course of supplying services of the general type offered; - (d) Has actually paid, and not just applied to pay, business taxes; and - (e) When selling tangible personal property, has available for delivery a stock of materials of the type being offered and of a reasonable quantity.